lab9k/chatbot-visit-gent/README.md

 * Then click "Messenger Platform"
 * Change the role of your chatbot to "primary receiver"

+During development only the admin and testers can use the chatbot, to add testers go to "Roles".

+To make the chatbot public, go to "App Review" and submit your chatbot.

 ### 2.CosmosDB

 this non-relational database from Microsoft is used to store the feedback of the chatbot.